Paddy Agnew (Irish republican)

 Agnew was born in Dundalk, County Louth, Ireland in 1955.
 His grandfather was also an Irish republican and was an internee during the Irish War of Independence.

-While his grandfather's activism factored into his decision to join the PIRA in 1972, Bloody Sunday was another influence.
+While his grandfather's activism factored into his decision to join the Provisional IRA in 1972, Bloody Sunday was another influence.
 Catholics leaving or forced from their homes in Northern Ireland to stay in the local Clan na Gael Hall near his family home also made an impression on him.
 But, as he put it, “Republicanism was just in me.”
-He was imprisoned at Portlaoise, Mountjoy, Crumlin Road, and the H-Blocks of Long Kesh.
+He was imprisoned, for the illegal importation of arms on behalf of the Provisional IRA and membership of same, at Portlaoise, Mountjoy, Crumlin Road, and the H-Blocks of Long Kesh.
 He was involved in the blanket protest in the H-Blocks.